cchudzicki-ocw-testing/9.401-fall-2022/content/pages/week-3-experiments-cannot-be-reproduced-by-other-labs.md

 #### Biological Sciences

 Errington, T. M. (2019).
-Slides for ["Reproducibility Project: Cancer Biology, Barriers to Replicability in the Process of Research.](https://canvas.mit.edu/courses/16735/files/2628356?wrap=1)" Talk at the MetaScience Conference.
-Alternatively, [watch the talk](https://www.youtube.com/watch?v=KZnOUac3dUw).
+"Reproducibility Project: Cancer Biology, Barriers to Replicability in the Process of Research."
+Talk at the MetaScience Conference.
+[Read the slides **or** watch the talk](https://www.metascience2019.org/presentations/tim-errington/).

 #### Systems Neuroscience